ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

     <td width="27%">

-:ref:`Hardware <stores>`  is the peripheral sensors, conrtoller, and output devices that act as the vehicle's eyes, ears, brain, arms etc.
+:ref:`Hardware <stores>`  is the peripheral sensors, controller, and output devices that act as the vehicle's eyes, ears, brain, arms etc.

 Almost any mobile machine can be transformed into an autonomous vehicle,